BiBiServ/bibigrid/docs/README.md

 > bibigrid -c -v -o ~/config.yml
 ```

-## Starting the IDE
+## Starting the Web IDE
-At first you need to have activated the theia or cloud9 feature in configuration.
-Both IDEs are
+At first you need to have activated the 'theia' or 'cloud9' feature in the configuration file.
+Although both IDEs are supported, Theia IDE is recommended.
+Cloud9 support is deprecated and
+will not be further developed in future.
-If you activated the cloud9 feature in configuration, the IDE can be started with a simple command.
+The IDE can be started with a simple command:
-The process will run until an input is provided or it's terminated.
-The IDE is available under [http://localhost:8181](http://localhost:8181)

 ```
 > bibigrid --ide [cluster-id] -v -o ~/config.yml
 ```
+The process will run until an input is provided or it's terminated.
+The IDE is available under [http://localhost:8181](http://localhost:8181) and will be started automatically.

 ## Cluster maintenance
 ### List running clusters